 In the Lifetime of the Buddha

 Five hundred friends had heard the Buddha discuss dharma and they renounced the world together to become his disciples.
-One night, thoughts of desire filled their heads.
-The Buddha constantly watched over his disciples – the same as a one-eyed man guards his eye, a mother her son, a yak its tail, and a jay its egg – so he knew about it.
+One night thoughts of desire filled their heads.
+The Buddha constantly watched over his disciples—the same as a one-eyed man guards his eye, a mother her son, a yak its tail, and a jay its egg—so he knew what was happening to the friends.
 He called an assembly and lectured them, explaining there is no such thing as a petty sin.
 Every wrong thought, he said, no matter how small, must be considered because these thoughts can grow and bring great ruin.
-Then he told them this story as an example of how in the past he had once stopped a sinful thought of his own.
+Then he told them this story as an example of how in the past having proper thoughts resulted in private Buddhahood.
 When the Buddha was finished, all five hundred disciples became arahants.